 Then, I decided to go back overseas—this time, all by my lonesome—at the impressionable age of 20, to backpack around Western Europe before my semester in Scotland at the University of Edinburgh.
 I remember that first night in an attic hostel room in London, bawling my eyes out.
 I’d never felt so alone, suddenly didn’t understand why I wanted to go at this solo, why I didn’t just book a group tour like I’d come to find so many of my peers did as a way to explore unfamiliar territory.

 And yet, I’ve always been fiercely independent (just ask my mom).
 Doing things my own way on my own terms has always been my jam.
-I guess you could say I’m exactly like Allison here, sparkling salmon vs. amenable lemming.

 While I don’t regret that character-building semester abroad, subsequent travels in groups and tours have been every bit as rewarding and I often think the ease of hopping on a plane that globalization has granted us—and perhaps reading so many blogs written by people who have eschewed a cubicle life for one of permanent travel—have instilled this societal pressure for travelers to be brave, be bold, to go outside their comfort zone, to travel alone.
 Your travels aren’t as meaningful unless there are challenges to overcome and they’re riddled with the stress and turmoil that often accompanies solo travel, right?
 WRONG.
 So, so wrong.

 Tours are more expensive.
-That might seem like the case because you’re paying for everything in one lump sum, but in my experience of planning group trips for others, a la carte items add up to a lot more than the cost of a tour.
+That might seem like the case because you’re paying for everything in one lump sum, but in my experience of planning group travel for others, a la carte items add up to a lot more than the cost of a tour.
 Transparency is a good thing, and don’t you want to know what your overall trip budget is going to be before heading abroad with blinders on and being surprised at how much your day-to-day costs amount to?

 But tour companies aren’t my travel style.
 Well, this sparkling salmon herself was guilty of thinking this very thing until I worked my first Semester at Sea voyage five years ago and took only group trips with various tour companies for four months straight.
 Sometimes figuring out all the logistics in foreign lands can be downright daunting; in fact, I’m already stressing over planning my family’s vacation to Bulgaria, Turkey, Austria and Czech Republic this summer and trying to make inter-continental flights, bus trips and train routes all line up seamlessly.
 Having someone else do the legwork for a change was magical, and though I was responsible for 20 or so college kids with Semester at Sea, for the most part I was just like them: I’d show up when the tour guide told us to and follow his lead.
 Every tour built in plenty of free time so SVV and I could go off on our own photo tours of the cities.